david-mangena/isPalindrome/README.md

 On your terminal run the program with the follow command ```python isPalindrome.py```

 ## Positive testing
-The program will prompt you to enter string, enter below given valid dataset for positive testing.
+The program will prompt you to enter string, enter ``palindrome`` see below given valid dataset (example 1)

 ## Negative testing
-For negative test enter any string, word, phrase, number or sequence of words that does not reads the same backward as forward.
+ Enter ``semordnilap`` word that can also be read backwards. but the backwards spelling forms an entirely different word, see below given invalid dataset (example 2)

-## valid Dataset
+## valid Dataset (example 1)
 ```
 Madam
 Noon